D-modules on rigid analytic spaces II: Kashiwara's equivalence: Main Results

 \end{thm} \begin{proof}This follows immediately from Theorems \ref{wULswitch} and \ref{KashiwaraGeneral}, once it is observed that the side-switching functors preserve the support condition: $\Omega_{\sL_X} \otimes_{\O_X} \sM$ and $\mathpzc{Hom}_{\O_X}(\Omega_{\sL_X}, \sM)$ are supported on $Y$ whenever $\sM$ is supported on $Y$. \end{proof} Just like in the classical case --- see, for example, \cite[Definition 1.3.3]{HTT} --- it is possible to realise the push-forward functor $\iota_+$ for left $\w{\sU(\sL_X)}$-modules as tensoring on the left with an appropriate bimodule $\w{\sU(\sL)}_{X \leftarrow Y}$, but we do not give these details here.

 Theorem \ref{Kashiwara} from the Introduction follows immediately from Theorem \ref{KashGenLeft} because if $X$ and $Y$ are both smooth then the second fundamental sequence is exact by \cite[Proposition 2.5]{BLR3}, so the normal bundle $\N_{Y/X}$ is locally free and $\theta : \iota^\ast \T \to \N_{Y/X}$ is surjective.
+More generally, for $X$ and $Y$ still both smooth, the conditions of the Theorem hold whenever the anchor map $\sL_X\to\T$ is surjective, such as when $\sL_X$ is an Atiyah algebra in the sense of \cite{BeilinsonSchechtman}.
+There are also interesting cases where the Theorem applies but the anchor map is not surjective as illustrated in the following example.